-The first attempts to produce usable polarized 3He targets were not successful in spite of heroic efforts.
-Most notable was the effort by Timsit et al. (1971a,b).
-Employing optical pumping of metastable helium atoms with lamps (described in Section II), they developed a mercury Toeppler pump (later adapted by Becker and co-workers, 1994) and provided an important study of 3He polarization relaxation in the presence of many materials (Timsit et al., 1971b).
+The first attempts to produce useable polarized 3He targets were not successful in spite of heroic efforts.
+Most notable was the effort by Daniels and Timsit [Timsit et al., 1971a, Timsit et al., 1971b].
+Employing optical pumping of metastable helium atoms with lamps (described in section 2), they developed a mercury Toeppler pump (later adapted by Heil and co-workers [Becker et al., 1994]) and provided an important study of 3He polarization relaxation in the presence of many materials [Timsit et al., 1971b].
 One particularly crucial conclusion was the importance of a predominantly glass system.
-Timsit, Daniels, and their co-workers presented a theory for predicting 3He polarization relaxation rate dependence on helium permeability and glass iron content that confirmed that one should use alumino-silicate glasses such as Corning 1720 (Fitzsimmons et al., 1969), Schott Supermax (Becker et al., 1994), and Corning 7056 (Smith, 1998).
-Quartz and fused silica, though relatively porous to helium, can be produced with extremely low iron content, and are useful particularly for neutron spin filters since the 10B in most glasses strongly absorbs low-energy neutrons.
-Timsit and Daniel's efforts fell short of the goals of 0.5 l-atm of 3He with 25% polarization.
-A decade later, the availability of lasers led to success with the first 3He neutron spin filter (Coulter et al., 1990) and the first targets for electron scattering for study of the neutron charge form factor G_E^n by quasielastic scattering of polarized electrons from the polarized 3He (Woodward et al., 1990; Thompson et al., 1992; Chupp et al., 1992; Becker et al., 1994).
+Timsit and Daniels presented a theory for predicting 3He polarization relaxation rate dependence on helium permeability and glass iron content that confirmed that one should use alumino-silicate glasses such as Corning 1720 [Fitzsimmons et al., 1969], Schott Supermax [Becker et al., 1994], and Corning 7056 [Smith, 1998], .
+Quartz and fused silica, though relatively porous to helium, can be produced with extremely low iron content, and are useful particularly for neutron spin filters since the

+10B in most glasses strongly absorbs low energy neutrons.
+Timsit's and Daniel's efforts fell short of the goals of 0.5 liter-atm of 3He with 25% polarization.
+A decade latter, the availability of lasers led to success with the first 3He neutron spin filter [Coulter et al., 1990] and the first targets for electron scattering for study of the neutron charge form factor G_E^n by quasielastic scattering of polarized electrons from the polarized 3He [Woodward et al., 1990, Thompson et al., 1992, Chupp et al., 1992, Becker et al., 1994].
 (Quasielastic scattering breaks up the nucleus by momentum transfer to a single nucleon.
 The spin dependence is generally dominated by the neutron.)

-The next generation of polarized 3He targets was used for electron scattering at SLAC in a program that revealed the spin content of the neutron's quarks in deep inelastic scattering (Anthony et al., 1993; Middleton et al., 1993; Abe et al., 1997).
-These targets employed spin exchange with laser-polarized Rb vapor, a technique that had been considered less favorable for several reasons including the extremely weak hyperfine spin exchange interaction (Walker and Happer, 1997) and problems of radiation trapping-depolarization by multiple scattering of photons in the dense alkali-metal vapor.
-However, it had been shown that 60-100 torr of N2 is sufficient to suppress radiation trapping (Hrycyshyn and Krause, 1970) and that optical pumping with lasers was effective at extremely high optical density with $\lceil Rb \rceil \approx 10^{15} \, \text{cm}^{-3}$ (Chupp and Coulter, 1985).
-More detailed studies of optical pumping at high alkali-metal density (Chupp et al., 1987; Wagshul and Chupp, 1994) showed that laser intensity was the primary limitation and that 3He pressures of greater than 10 bar in volumes limited only by laser power to 200 cm3 became possible with CW standing wave titanium::sapphire lasers (Larson et al., 1991).
+The next generation of polarized 3He target was used for electron scattering at SLAC in a program that revealed the spin content of the neutron's quarks in deep inelastic scattering [Anthony et al., 1993, Middleton et al., 1993, Abe et al., 1997].
+These targets employed spin exchange with laser polarized Rb vapor, a technique that had been considered less favorable for several reasons including the extremely weak hyperfine spin exchange interaction [Walker and Happer, 1997] and problems of radiation trapping - depolarization by multiple scattering of photons in the dense alkali-metal vapor.
+However, it had been shown that 60-100 torr of N2 is sufficient to suppress radiation trapping [Hrycyshyn and Krause, 1970] and that optical pumping with lasers was effective at extremely high optical density with [Rb] $\approx 10^{15}$ cm-3 [Chupp and Coulter, 1985].
+More detailed studies of optical pumping at high alkali-metal density [Chupp et al., 1987, Wagshul and Chupp, 1994] showed that laser intensity was the primary limitation and that 3He pressures greater than 10 bar in volumes limited only by laser power to 200 cm3 became possible with CW standing wave Titanium::sapphire lasers [Larson and et al., 1991].